 - The Garmin Edge 530 can recalculate and get you back on course, if you go off-course while riding a downloaded route.
 (The Garmin Edge 520 Plus could not do this.)
 The 830 and 1030 Plus can also do this.

-This video sums up the upgrades to the Garmin Edge 530
+Video Showing the Upgrades to the Garmin Edge 530

 There are a huge number of important upgrades to the Edge 530.
 These upgrades are also on the 830 and the 1030 Plus.
 Below is a list of the most important ones: